 Wayne Newton sued over monkey biting girl visiting his home

-LAS VEGAS (AP) — Entertainer Wayne Newton is being sued by a Las Vegas woman who claims the veteran crooner's pet monkey bit and injured her daughter during an invited visit to Newton's showpiece mansion in October 2017.
+LAS VEGAS (AP) — Entertainer Wayne Newton is being sued by a Las Vegas woman who claims the veteran crooner's pet monkey bit and injured her daughter during an invited visit to Newton's showpiece mansion nearly two years ago.

 Jocelyne Urena seeks at least $15,000 in damages on behalf of her daughter, Genevieve, in a civil negligence complaint filed Wednesday in Nevada state court in Las Vegas.

-Urena's attorney, Marc Naron, and Newton representatives did not immediately respond Thursday to messages.
-An attorney who has represented Newton in the past said he's not involved in the case.
+Genevieve, then 15, received emergency hospital treatment for a bite to her right wrist from a capuchin monkey named Boo, her mother's attorney, Marc Naron, said Thursday.

-Genevieve's age and the nature of her injuries are not described in the complaint, which alleges the monkey attacked without provocation during a tour of Newton's gilded former estate, Casa de Shenandoah.
+The lawsuit alleges the monkey attacked the girl without provocation during a tour of Newton's gilded former estate, Casa de Shenandoah.

+Naron said the animal was not caged or on a leash and was being shown to tour guests.

+The attorney said he did not know if members of Newton's family were present at the time.

+Newton's wife, Kathleen McCrone Newton, said in an email that a family business entity broke ties with Casa de Shenandoah in July 2017, three months before the lawsuit alleges the girl was injured.

+"We are not a party and have no idea what happened in October 2017," she said.

-The lavish 40-acre (16.2-hectare) property southeast of the Las Vegas Strip was home to "Mr. Las Vegas" for more than 40 years.
-It featured gardens, pools, stables for Newton's prized Arabian horses and a menagerie of exotic animals also including flamingos, penguins and even a sloth.
+The lavish 40-acre (16.2-hectare) property southeast of the Las Vegas Strip was home to "Mr. Las Vegas" and his family for more than 40 years.
+The walled compound featured several homes, gardens, pools, stables for Newton's prized Arabian horses and a menagerie of exotic animals also including flamingos, penguins and even a sloth.

 An attorney for the investors at that time said Thursday he no longer represents them.